dmidlo/histdata.com-tools/README.md

 options.cpu_utilization = "medium"
 ```

-- This example uses just one pair/instrument/symbol `eurusd` and just one timeframe `1-minute-bar-quotes`.
+- This example uses just one pair/instrument/symbol `eurusd` and just one timeframe `tick-data-quotes`.
 When the api is called with this 'one-one` specificity, the api will directly return the requested data.
 - Regardless of the specified start_yearmonth and end_yearmonth, the resultant data will be sorted and merged into a single dataset.

 ##### Pass the options to histdatacom and assign the return to a variable